The Bankrate promise

 Although loans secured by your home’s equity may be somewhat easier to qualify for, you should know that if you default on this type of loan, you could risk losing your property.
 Granted, a secured loan could be a great option to consolidate any high-interest debt you might have, but it’s not a decision you should take lightly.

 Consider credit counseling

-If none of the options mentioned above work for you because you simply have too much debt (and an increase in your APR would make the situation worse), you could be a great candidate for credit counseling.
+If none of the options mentioned above work for you because you simply have too much debt (and an increase in your APR would make the situation worse), you could be a candidate for credit counseling.

 The bottom line

-It’s never fun to see the terms of your credit cards change, especially if the changes are not in your favor.
+It can be confusing to see the terms of your credit cards change, especially if the changes are not in your favor.
 Even a small adjustment in your card’s APR could mean taking more hard-earned money out of your wallet.

 In general, the best practice is not to carry a balance on your credit card.
 But if you happen to have one when your APR increases, you still have to deal with it.
 The good news is you’ve got many avenues in this situation to still come out ahead, even if paying down your debt right away isn’t an option for you right now.
 You can transfer your balance to a card with a lower APR, consolidate your debt with a low-interest loan or speak with a licensed credit counselor.

 Before doing any of that, however, it’s not a bad idea to simply call your issuer and talk about your options.
 They may be able to provide a path toward lowering your APR again.